RobIsaTeam/courses/_posts/2016-02-10-5-threejs-setting-the-scene.markdown

 We have given the camera a few default parameters - don't worry about them for now, we'll play with them later.

 To be able to draw the 2D projection of our 3D objects, the renderer creates its own canvas `<canvas></canvas>` which we will need to insert into the page, more precisely, inside the `<div>` container we set up before.
+We're doing this using `appendChild()`.
+Each HTML element can have any number of "children" who can have children on their own.
+Think of the structure like russian dolls (or turducken)... except if they could have siblings.
+Each child has one parent, the HTML element it's contained within.
 And while we're at it, we'll make the canvas as large as the browser window:

 {%highlight javascript%}
 var container = document.getElementById('threeJScontainer');